Age of the Farmer

 DP: Spencer MacDonald and Patrick Gilmore | Editor: Spencer MacDonald

-Conservation Generation is a new short film by the National Young Farmers Coalition that offers a look into the lives of four young farmers and ranchers in the arid West.
+The National Young Farmers Coalition approached us to create a film that offers a look into the lives of four young farmers and ranchers in the arid West.
 Despite contending with the impacts of historic drought, climate change, and increased competition for water, the film’s farmers are each committed to their communities and to finding innovative solutions to water shortages.
 To read more about the four farmers featured and to help NYFC and local partners protect water, visit youngfarmers.org/conservationgeneration

 My first storytelling video project.
 Shot on a Canon Rebel T4i, with the exception of the aerial footage.
 One of my favorite summers.